If you’re looking for directions to Round Island Run Falls in the Sproul State Forest, you’re in the right place!

 The Return Hike

-Once you’ve had your fill of Round Island Run Falls, it’s a simple 1.1 mile back track to your vehicle.
+Once you’ve had your fill of Round Island Run Falls, it’s a simple matter of backtracking 1.1 miles to your vehicle.

 As I stated earlier, be on the lookout for wildlife.
 This ruffed grouse and I crossed paths in the woods along the power line cut one day.

 Table Falls in the adjacent Quehanna Wild Area is a beautiful, almost-roadside waterfall.